LourencoMelo/TalentMatchAI-Public/README.md

     ```bash
     git clone https://github.com/your-user/TalentMatchAI-Public.git

+2. Install dependencies for the project

+    ```bash
+    cd TalentMatchAI-Public
+    pnpm i
     ```

-2. Install dependencies for backend
+3. Install dependencies for backend

     ```bash
-    cd TalentMatchAI-Public/backend
+    cd backend
     pnpm i
     ```

-3. Install dependencies for frontend
+4. Install dependencies for frontend

     ```bash
     cd ../frontend
     pnpm i
     ```

-4. Create a .env file inside the main project folder with the Connection String for the MongoDB and the Backend Port
+5. Create a .env file inside the main project folder with the Connection String for the MongoDB and the Backend Port

     ```bash
     BACKEND_PORT = ...
     DATABASE_URL = ...
     ```

-5. Run the entire project with one command on the main folder(TalentMatchAI)
+6. Run the entire project with one command on the main folder(TalentMatchAI)

     ```bash
     pnpm start